-OC Community Services is responsible for tracking the replacement of lower income housing and ensuring that it is provided within the required period.
-The Owner/Developer will be responsible for providing relocation payments and other relocation assistance to any lower income person displaced by the demolition of any housing or the conversion of lower income housing to another use.
+OC Housing & Community Development is responsible for tracking the replacement of lower income housing and ensuring that it is provided within the required period.

+The Owner/Developer is responsible for providing relocation payments and other relocation assistance to any lower income person displaced by the demolition of any housing or the conversion of lower income housing to another use.
+OC Housing & Community Development will monitor the Recipient to ensure the proper relocation benefits are provided to displaced households.
+All relocation benefits will be at or above the required benefits per CFR Part 42 Subpart d pursuant to Section 104(d).
+If the project receives HOME funds, the requirements of 24 CFR 92.353 must be met.